 Analysis: This Permit is to recognize and maintain existing site improvements, located within required stream setbacks, in their current configurations and use limitations: no new construction or grading, or new use or use modifications are included or considered with this Permit.
-Because several of the site improvements subject to this Permit are primarily a result of minor alterations, maintenance or replacement of historic site development and use as shown in #U-697879, that has been done in a manner to complement pre-existing development (such as through the use of natural stone and low walls) and are generally limited to the historic development envelope or areas immediately adjacent thereto, that minimized grading necessary for the improvements and were designed to complement existing and natural features as evident in the field and Exhibits within the subject application (Attachment D of the Napa County Planning Commission September 18, 2019 staff report).
+Because sSeveral of the site improvements subject to this Permit are primarily a result of minor alterations, maintenance or replacement of historic site development and use as shown in the 1979 Use Permit (#U-697879) and were , that has been done in a manner to complement pre-existing development (such as through the use of natural stone and low walls).
+The improvements and are generally limited to the historic development envelope or areas immediately adjacent thereto, that minimized grading necessary for the improvements and were designed to complement existing and natural features. as evident in the field and(See Exhibits within the subject application (Attachment D of the Napa County Planning Commission September 18, 2019 staff report).

-9. Primary and accessory structures employ architectural and design elements which in total serve to reduce the amount of grading and earthmoving activity required for the project including the following elements: a) multiple-floor levels which follow existing, natural slopes; b) foundation types such as poles, piles, or stepping levels which minimize cut and fill and the need for retaining walls; c) fence lines, walls, and other features which blend with the existing terrain rather than strike off at an angle against it.
+Primary and accessory structures employ architectural and design elements which in total serve to reduce the amount of grading and earthmoving activity required for the project including the following elements: a) multiple-floor levels which follow existing, natural slopes; b) foundation types such as poles, piles, or stepping levels which minimize cut and fill and the need for retaining walls; c) fence lines, walls, and other features which blend with the existing terrain rather than strike off at an angle against it.

 Analysis: As detailed in Finding #8, this Permit is to recognize and maintain existing site improvements located within required stream setbacks in their current configurations and use limitations.
-No new construction or grading, or new use or use modifications are included or considered with this Permit.
-Additionally because several of the site improvements subject to this Permit are primarily a result of minor alterations, maintenance or replacement of past/historic site development and use as shown in #U-697879, that have been done in a manner to complement the character of pre-existing development (such as through the use of natural stone and low walls) and are generally limited to the past/historic development envelope or areas immediately adjacent thereto, that minimized grading, the site improvements were designed to complement and blend with existing and natural features and site development as evident in the field and Exhibits within the subject application (Attachment D of the Napa County Planning Commission September 18, 2019 staff report).
+No new construction or grading, or new use or use modifications are included or considered approved with this Permit.
+Additionally because several of the site improvements subject to this Permit are primarily a result of minor alterations, maintenance or replacement of past/historic site development and use as shown in the 1979 Use Permit (#U-697879), and were that have been done in a manner to complement the character of pre-existing development (such as through the use of natural stone and low walls).
+The improvements and are generally limited to the past/historic development envelope or areas immediately adjacent thereto, that minimized grading, the site improvements and were designed to complement and blend with existing and natural features and site development.
+(See as evident in the field and Exhibits within the subject application (Attachment D of the Napa County Planning Commission September 18, 2019 staff report).
 Furthermore, these site improvements are approximately 400 feet or further from Deer Park Road and are oriented to the roadway in a manner that intervening vegetation and terrain partially screen the site.